Urinary Bladder Cancer Trial

 - Evaluation includes blood tests, ultrasound, x-rays, and cystoscopy.
 Cystoscopy is performed under general anesthesia.

-- After the second visit, the dog will continue to receive the CDK9 inhibitor for as long as the cancer is controlled and as long as the dog feels well.
+- After the second visit, the dog will continue to receive the CDK9 inhibitor for as long as the cancer is controlled and if the dog feels well.

 - If the cancer begins to grow in the face of the CDK9 inhibitor treatment, then the pet can go "off study" and will be eligible for other therapies.
 The expenses for treatments given off study will have to be covered by the dog owner.